Cleetwood Cove Trail in Crater Lake

 ADA access: No, not past the viewpoint at the top due to steep grades.

-The details:
+The details

-The Cleetwood Cove Trail will bring you, via a number of switchbacks, straight from the trailhead down to the boat dock and shore of Crater Lake.
+The Cleetwood Cove Trail will bring you, via switchbacks, straight from the trailhead down to the boat dock and shore of Crater Lake.
 The crushed pumice trail is wide and well-maintained from start to finish.
 Without any trail junctions and with your destination in view for most of the hike, you can’t get lost.
 Make sure to stay on the trail to protect vegetation and limit the erosion of the hillside.

 Just before you reach the shore, it’s worth taking a moment to admire the lake from above.
 The unusual clarity of Crater Lake allows you to glimpse the contours of the lakebed, formed by the eruption of Mount Mazama.
 Since only rain and snowmelt feed the lake, no rivers or streams reduce its clarity by transporting sediment to it.
 The Crater Lake boat dock sits on a bed of andesite.

-If you follow the trail just past the dock, you can reach a rocky outcropping that leads to a surprisingly picturesque utility shed (closed to the public).
-This last bit of trail also leads to a restroom building where you change if you plan on swimming.
+At the bottom of the trail is the boat dock.
+The boulder-strewn shore to the left of the dock is a popular spot for fishing and swimming.
+Beyond it, you’ll see the cliffs of Palisade Point.
+If you follow the trail just past the dock, you can reach an outcropping that leads to a surprisingly picturesque utility shed (closed to the public).
+This last bit of trail also leads to a restroom building where you can change if you plan on swimming.
 Take the set of stairs alongside it to find the doors.

 The trail ends here, although you can reach the shore below the restroom building if you climb down the rocks.
 It’s a bit of a scramble, but you’ll find more swimmers here as well as a view of Wizard Island in the distance.

-I’ll mention, although this is not a recommendation, that there is a spot people use for cliff jumping near the restroom building.
+I’ll mention, although this is not a recommendation, that there’s a spot people use for cliff jumping near the restroom building.
 The jump is about 30 feet high.
-If you attempt it, make sure you are in the right place.
-There are a lot of shallow waters around the shore.
+If you do it, make sure you’re in the right place to avoid the shallow water nearby.
 Watching where other people jump is a good way to find the deeper water if you haven’t been before.
+When you’re done exploring the lakeshore, begin the steep trek back up the hill to the parking lot.
+The benches on the trail are good places to catch your breath and enjoy the views on the way back.

 Geology of Crater Lake